akeneo/pim-docs/developer_guide/installation/installation_workstation.rst

 Installing and enabling MongoDB support in Akeneo
 *************************************************

-* Install the require dependency:
+* Install the required dependency:

 .. code-block:: bash
     :linenos: